filipelsilva/CNV-project/README.md

 4. `cd src/scripts`

+5. To run the system, `./launch-deployment.sh`.
+You can also replicate the steps as shown below:

-5. To create the images, `./create-image.sh webserver` and `./create-image.sh
+* To create the images, `./create-image.sh webserver` and `./create-image.sh
 lbas`.
 To avoid errors, please create the *webserver* image first.
 The *lbas* image might create an extra instance, you can delete it if you want, or keep it for further usage in the deployment.

-6. To create the lambdas to use in the deployment, `./create-lambda.sh`.
+* To create the lambdas to use in the deployment, `./create-lambda.sh`.
 `./destroy-lambda.sh` will delete them.

-7. To launch the whole deployment, `./launch-vm.sh CNV-LBAS`
+* To launch the whole deployment, `./launch-vm.sh CNV-LBAS`